The #1 Reason Every Newborn Baby Should Be Checked For Nerve Interference by a Pediatric Chiropractor

 What does that epidural do to Mom?

-Vacuum Extraction – They place a little suction cup on the baby’s head and turn the vacuum on.
-Afterwards, they attempt to suck the baby out of the birth canal just like a vacuum cleaner hoovering up!
+2. Vacuum Extraction – They place a little suction cup on the baby’s head and turn the vacuum on.
+Afterward, they attempt to suck the baby out of the birth canal just like a vacuum cleaner hoovering up!
 Forceps and vacuum extraction can lead to strain on the baby’s head that could cause skull fractures, compression of the head, tearing of the vessels in the brain, swelling in the brain, and intracranial hemorrhages (brain bleeds).
-All of these conditions can cause brain damage with resultant seizure disorders, strokes, hypoxic ischemic encephalopathy (HIE), cerebral palsy, and intellectual and developmental delays.
+All of these conditions can cause brain damage with resultant seizure disorders, strokes, hypoxic-ischemic encephalopathy (HIE), cerebral palsy, and intellectual and developmental delays.

 What is the first thing you usually tell someone when you’re passing off a newborn for them to hold?